 To get on the control tower and talk to the aircrafts on the ground or in the air through the ground transmitter, you must be certified as a controller.
 On VATSIM, the training director or head instructor supervises all the training activity within the respective FIR.
 In some cases in which the division is in charge of only one FIR or there is no vACC listed under that division, the training director of the division will be responsible for managing training.
 On VATSIM, a rating system is in place to distinguish each controller’s knowledge.

 - Administrator (ADM) – this highest rating is reserved for administrative staff members at government level or in executive committee

 - Supervisor (SUP) – personnel monitoring network activity and enforce regulation on the network

 - Senior Instructor (I3/INS+) – responsible for ATC training.
 Usually more experienced than I1

-- Student 3 (S3) – this position is permitted to control all positions up to APP/DEP level according to GRP
+- TMA Controller (S3) – This position is permitted to control all positions up to APP/DEP level, including all procedural towers.

-- Student 2 (S2) – Advanced level aerodrome control Controllers holding this rating can control any positions up to tower (TWR).
+- Tower Controller (S2) – Advanced level aerodrome control Controllers holding this rating can control any positions up to tower (TWR).
 All procedural towers are excepted.

 - Pilot/Observer (OBS)

 Once you have passed the exam, you may be promoted to Student rating (STU).
 At this level you with tutorial lessons and evaluations, you will work on your certificates of controlling the positions of Clarence Delivery (DEL), Ground Control (GND), and Tower Control (TWR).
 Due to the complexity of certain airspace, you may also be required to receive a certificate before controlling at some busy airports.
 If you are adept with control all three positions previously mentioned, you can apply for the Senior Student promotional exam.
 Promotion to the next level (up to Senior Controller) requires a promotional exam.